 Patrick Gillham is an assistant professor in the Department of Sociology.
 He earned a B.A. in Sociology at Eastern College and a Ph.D. in Sociology from the University of Colorado, Boulder.
-Dr. Gillham taught at the University of Alaska Anchorage at the University of Idaho prior to coming to Western in 2015.
+Prior to coming to Western in 2015, Dr. Gillham worked at the University of Alaska Anchorage and the University of Idaho.

 Professor Gillham enjoys incorporating his research into the classroom and providing students the opportunity to work with him on research projects.
 He teaches courses in social theory, inequalities in justice, policing, violence and society, social movements, globalization, and social change.
 He integrates an international perspective into many courses in order to address the complexity and inequality evident in our interconnected and globally stratified world.

 Faculty Research InterestsSocial movements, democracy, policing, law, civil disorder, inequalities, social control and violence

 Gillham, Patrick F., Nathan Lindstedt, Bob Edwards, and Erik Johnson.
 Forthcoming.
 “The Mobilizing Effects of Threats and Resources: A County Level-Analysis of the Founding of Occupy Wall Street Social Movement Organizations.”
 Sociological Perspectives.